wonsunahn/CS1632_Summer2020/exercises/4/README.md

 * The game shall accepts one argument, which states which monkey has the banana initially.

-* The game shall continue until the first monkey gets the banana, at which point the simulation shall end.

 * The monkey who has the banana shall throw it to another monkey during each round.

 * If a monkey is even-numbered (e.g., monkey #2, monkey #4, etc.), then the monkey with the banana shall throw the banana to the monkey equal to one-half of that initial monkey's number.
 For example, monkey #4 shall throw the banana to monkey #2, and monkey #20 shall throw the banana to monkey #10.

 * If a monkey is odd-numbered (and not monkey #1), the monkey with the banana shall throw it to the monkey equal to three times the number of that monkey plus one `(3n + 1)`.
 For example, monkey #5 shall throw the banana to monkey #16 `((3 * 5) + 1)`.

-* If Monkey #1 catches the banana, the system shall display the number of rounds it took for Monkey #1 to catch the banana and then the program shall exit.
+* If monkey #1 catches the banana, the system shall display the number of rounds it took for Monkey #1 to catch the banana and then the program shall exit.

 * At each round, the current status of who is doing the throwing and who is catching shall be displayed, along with the round number (which should start at 1).
 It should use the following format: "Round 1: Threw banana from Monkey (#54 / ID 223546) to Monkey (#27 / ID 223519)"